-Eating lean meats, fish, and eggs with a small amount of carbohydrates will help regulate sugar levels.
+- Eating lean meats, fish, and eggs with a small amount of carbohydrates will help regulate sugar levels.

-Nuts and seeds like brazil nuts, almonds, cashews, walnuts, macadamia nuts, flax, chia, and hemp seeds are all protein-packed powerhouses containing several key minerals including magnesium, calcium, and selenium.
+- Nuts and seeds like brazil nuts, almonds, cashews, walnuts, macadamia nuts, flax, chia, and hemp seeds are all protein-packed powerhouses containing several key minerals including magnesium, calcium, and selenium.
 And you can eat them in combination with fruits or other high glycemic foods and these will help lower the glycemic index and improve insulin sensitivity.

-And leave these foods out at all costs
+And leave these foods out

 Skip the sugars and white flour

-Women with PCOS should avoid foods which create and promote the inflammation that leads to endocrine disruption, weight gain, and other symptoms of PCOS.
+Women with PCOS should avoid foods that create and promote the inflammation that leads to endocrine disruption, weight gain, and other symptoms of PCOS.
 These include sugary foods and foods made with white flour or refined carbohydrates like pizza, white bread and snacks, and white rice as they are high glycemic index foods.

 Saturated or hydrogenated fats and trans fats found in most cooking oils and processed foods as well as in beef, pork, and dairy should be avoided at any cost as these can lead to weight gain and insulin spikes.

 Finally, finding the best carbohydrate balance for your own self is crucial to getting your PCOS diet right.
-You can’t just excise carbs completely from your daily eating plan, and you shouldn’t even try doing so for longer periods of time by doing a ketogenic diet as this can damage your kidneys… So, you have to figure out what kind of low glycemic carbs work for you and how much and how many times a day should you be having them.
+You can’t just excise carbs completely from your daily eating plan, and you shouldn’t even try doing so for longer periods of time by doing a ketogenic diet as this can damage your kidneys.
+So, you have to figure out what kind of low glycemic carbs work for you and how much and how many times a day should you be having them.

 Take the help of an expert dietician to hone your PCOS diet plan and stick to it, and you will see the symptoms improving right away.